 Increased awareness and upskilled managers to better understand facts about menopause and its impact on women, as well as legal constraints related to workplace accommodations.
 This enabled managers to feel more confident in having supportive conversations with their team members.

-✓ Workplace Adjustments
+✓ Reasonable Workplace Adjustments

 Thea O’Connor, wellbeing and productivity advisor and coach.

-We tailor three hours of individual coaching around the unique needs of the individual as well as the inclusion of manager sessions as required.
+In addition to workshops, we tailor three hours of individual coaching around the unique needs of the individual as well as the inclusion of manager sessions as required.

 Take advantage of the strengths that come with this life-stage.